Alekssasho/Website/blog/content/post/hello.md

 cover = "sofia-vitosha.jpg"
 +++

-Hello, I' m Aleksandar, you can read more about me in the [About](/about) page.
+Hello, I am Aleksandar, you can read more about me in the [About](/about) page.

-I'm starting a blog to share technical experiance and knowledge.
+I am starting a blog to share technical experiance and knowledge.
 I am mostly interested in game development, engine programming, computer graphics, so probably most of the posts will be about that.

 ### Details about the implementation of the blog.